SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 In other words, the connection object will essentially point to `http://localhost:5005/api-business-partner`.

-> The beauty of this approach is that connection information remains abstract and separate from the service implementation, which is especially important when moving across the tiered landscape and also to protect credentials and manage their lifecycle separately.
+> The beauty of this approach is that connection information remains abstract and separate from the service implementation, which is especially important when moving across tiered landscapes and also to protect credentials and manage their lifecycle separately.

 This connection object is then used, when handling the `READ` event for the `Customers` entity, to proxy the actual request (in `req.query`) to the remote system (via `S4bupa.run()`).
 The response to this remote request is then returned to the original requester (i.e. the request that invoked this `READ` event in the first place).